-Southland didn’t just reach the summit, it placed its foot firmly in the face of the competition on the way up.
-By adapting to changes in the product and the marketplace, but maintaining a consistency of voice and message, we helped the client grow by more than 1000% over a ten-year period.
+Southland didn’t just reach the summit, it placed its feet firmly in the face of the competition on the way up.
+By adapting to changes in the product and the marketplace, but maintaining a consistency of voice and message, we helped the client grow by more than 1000% over a 10-year period.
 Its grab of market share forced consolidation and closure of its competitors.
 The resulting market conditions inspired ownership to make a significant investment in facilities to ensure even greater long-term growth and market dominance.

-If you own or manage a challenger brand, and are looking for a partner with the experience, insight and long-term discipline it takes to help you climb your own market summit, let’s talk.
+If you own or manage a challenger brand and are looking for a partner with the experience, insight and long-term discipline it takes to help you climb your own market summit, let’s talk.